 When you go through a divorce, one of your biggest concerns will be alimony or spousal support.
 Alimony is an amount of money awarded by the court to be paid by one spouse to the spouse who is economically disadvantaged in the marriage.
 Tennessee law goes out of its way to recognize the contribution of both spouses to the marriage.
 This means that both financial contributions and contributions to the care of children and the home will be recognized by the courts.

 Let’s say your case doesn’t fall neatly into just one of these categories.
 In this case the court might award more than one type of alimony that fits your specific case’s facts better than one type alone.
 When judges have to decide what type and how much alimony to award, they must evaluate a list of factors specifically laid out in Tennessee statutes.
-The factors cover a wide range of characteristics in each marriage and include:
+Our Nashville Lawyers understand the factors cover a wide range of characteristics in each marriage and include: